-The MILLO group develops open-source and low-cost ocean instruments to expand the existing ocean observing network.
-We also utilize data science and signal processing techniques to extract novel biological and physical information about the ocean from existing data streams.
-Our research has led to new insights about animal biodiversity, communication, and movement that can be used to inform the sustainable management of natural resources and conservation as well as democratize access to the ocean.
+The MILLO group builds accessible (i.e., low-cost and open-source) ocean sensing systems and the data science, machine learning and signal processing techniques needed to turn multi-modal ocean data into decision-ready products.
+We use these interdisciplinary hardware and software tools to learn more about animal biodiversity, communication, and movement in our changing ocean.
+Our work has led to new insights about biodiversity patterns, animal distributions and physical-biological interactions at ecologically-relevant scales that can be used to inform the sustainable management of natural resources and conservation as well as democratize access to the ocean.

 Broadly, our work can be categorized into three overarching themes:

-Conservation efforts in coastal habitats have heavily relied on person-intensive methods to quantify their effectiveness, which are difficult to scale across space and time.
-With the ongoing “Maker” Revolution, building instruments for ocean conservation is rapidly becoming cheaper and more accessible.
+Coastal stewardship and blue economy activities have heavily relied on person-intensive methods to quantify their effectiveness, which are difficult to scale across space and time.
+With the ongoing “Maker” Revolution, building ocean instruments is rapidly becoming cheaper and more accessible.
 Our focus is the development of open-source, non-invasive, and network-ready monitoring technologies to evaluate marine ecosystem health and the effectiveness of marine protected areas (MPAs).

-We are currently working on two projects: (1) a drifting autosampler to measure net ecosystem metabolism, and (2) a multi-sensory platform that combines a camera, hydrophone and temperature sensor to monitor coastal biodiversity.
+We are currently working on several projects: (1) a drifting autosampler to measure net ecosystem metabolism, (2) an unmanned surface vehcile equipped with a profiling environmental sensor package and an autosampler as a rapid response toolkit for coastal communities to measure and map water quality in real-time after disasters, (3) a modular, autonomous water sampler to study coastal biogeochemistry, (4) a distrubted salinity array to detect freshwater runoff after estuary restoration, and (5) a multi-sensory platform that combines a camera, hydrophone and temperature sensor to monitor coastal biodiversity.

 Previous open-source projects have included: (1) an optical imaging system to capture images in low-light aquatic habitats using only ambient light, (2) a low-cost (< $1,000) underwater passive acoustic recorder that can be calibrated, and (3) a rapid method to map the three-dimensional structure of kelp forests using an off-the-shelf “fish finder”.

-Behaviors associated with sound production by marine animals, especially amongst fishes, are still poorly characterized.
-Understanding how environmental conditions and habitat structure shape signal propagation and detection is essential for effective conservation and for mitigating anthropogenic impacts.
+Coastal acoustics are challenging due to complex propagation channels, highly variable environmental factors and high ambient noise levels, but sound provides a powerful, non-invasive window into biodiversity and human activity.
 Our focus is on statistical signal processing methods that exploit the spatial/temporal coherence of propagating waves to improve array performance for detection, classification, and localization of transient sounds in shallow, noisy, multipath environments.

 We are currently working on two projects: (1) a generalized power-law detector to automatically find transient, low-frequency sounds in a wide range of ocean noise conditions, and (2) investigating the hypothesis that kelp forests act as an acoustic refuge for sound-producing fish.